- Flat rate shipping refers to one price regardless of the shipment weight

 Despite its popularity, flat rates have a bad rap for causing businesses to overspend on shipping.
 But as the adage says, “Everything in moderation.”
 There are situations when flat rates are the most cost-effective option; you just need to know when that is.

-Many couriers offer flat rate shipping options, but for this post, we’ll focus on the ones offered by the United States Postal Service.
+Many couriers offer flat rate shipping options, but we’ll focus on the United States Postal Service's ones for this post.
 We’ll discuss the break-even points for USPS flat rate shipping solutions, and how you can use a platform like Easyship to easily determine when flat rates are the best option to use.

 Understanding USPS Zones